WoodleyBrew/Badnik-Stream-Tool-NGPR/README.md

 - Drag and drop `Singles Scoreboard.html` into OBS, or add a new browser source in OBS pointing at the local file.
   - If the source looks weird, manually set the source's properties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen (Ctrl+F).
 - In the source's properties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
-- Manage it all with the `Badnik Stream Tool v1.0.0` executable (or Badnik Stream Tool v1.0.0.AppImage in you are on Linux).
+- Manage it all with the `Badnik Stream Tool v1.0.0` executable (or Badnik Stream Tool v1.0.0.AppImage if you are on Linux).

 Repeat from the 3rd step to add the `VS Screen.html`, `Commentator Screen.html`, and `Bracket.html` views, though it is recommend you to do so on another scene.